lin-mengwei/lin-mengwei.github.io/activities.md

   </p>
   </summary>

-  <p>The Ideas Coffees are biweekly sessions, designed for PhD students and Postdocs to talk about <b>newly formed immature ideas</b> in a safe and friendly environment.
-The main objectives are to receive feedback before starting a project, understand each others' research interests, and foster collaboration.
+  <p>The Ideas Coffees are biweekly sessions for PhD students and Postdocs to discuss <b>newly-formed research ideas</b> in a safe and friendly environment before starting a project.
 We also host occasional special sessions (e.g., to share data info). </p>

-  <p>This is an innovative event series for junior Economists at <a href="https://www.ub.edu/school-economics/" target="_blank">UBSE</a>, which I initiated with IEB PhD colleagues in Spring 2024.
+  <p>This is an innovative series for junior Economists at <a href="https://www.ub.edu/school-economics/" target="_blank">UBSE</a>, which I initiated with my PhD colleagues.
 It has received great support from the PhD in Economics Program.
 I am in charge of the series for AY 2023/24 and 2024/25.
 (See: <a href="https://www.linkedin.com/posts/universitat-de-barcelona-school-of-economics_economics-phd-research-activity-7316368944271962113-dzn8/" target="_blank">Our recent event post</a>)</p>

   <br>
 </details>